selmalerke/MasterThesis/README.md

 # MasterThesis
-Code for reproducing results in my master thesis.
+Code for reproducing the experiments in my master thesis.

-To execute the code, go to the file Run.R, where you can specify which experiment you want to run, and adjust parameters.
+To execute the code, go to the file Run.R, where you can specify the experiment you want to run and adjust the parameters.
 The instructions are given in the Run.R file.
 You also have to download the following packages:

 install.packages("foreign")